haohongz/Knowledge-Guided-TabPFN-Architecture-and-Usage-Instructions/README_EN.md

 # TabPFNv2: Architecture and Usage Instructions

-> University of Michigan | KECC Research Group | Haohong Zhang
+> University of Michigan | Haohong Zheng
 >
 > Foundational documentation for the Knowledge-Guided TabPFN research project